What is Regime Detection?

 API_KEY = "vf_your_api_key_here"

-# Fetch full year of regime history for SPY (market-level proxy)
+# Fetch full year of signals for SPY (market-level proxy); regime rides inside each row

 resp = requests.get(